brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 >Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler.
 You define how you want your data to be structured once, then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages. ([src](https://developers.google.com/protocol-buffers/))

-So putting it in my own words at my current level of understanding, it's a mechanism to serialize and deserialize objects using a very efficient binary format that doesn't seem to waste much space, and can be sent immediately as an octet-stream through HTTP or through some other mechanism.
-Using both a template file and the language-specific [compiler tools](https://github.com/google/protobuf/releases) provided by Google, you can easily generate the classes necessary to create or unmarshall a Protobuf-encoded byte stream representing an object filled with data.
+So putting it in my own words at my current level of understanding, it's a mechanism to serialize and deserialize objects from a variety of programming languages using a very efficient binary format, and can be sent immediately as an octet-stream through HTTP or through some other mechanism.
+Using both a template file and the language-specific [compiler tools](https://github.com/google/protobuf/releases) provided by Google, you can easily generate the classes necessary to marshall or unmarshall a Protobuf-encoded byte stream representing an object filled with data.

 So as is the case with JSON, sending a Protobuf message from a Java app to a Python app, then to a Ruby app, then to a PHP app (but why?), is relatively straightforward using Protobuf.
 As long as the correct template is used, the planets will align and your applications should know how to decode the incoming bytes into the exact object you want.
-Hypothetically.
+At least in theory.

 So how do we create these Protobuf templates?